Nalum/AxREST/README.md

 -   `password` This is a string and must be at least 3 characters long.
 It is then hashed using SHA256.
 -   `dateOfBirth` This is a string and must be in the format of `yyyy-mm-dd` e.g. `1975-03-24`.
 This field is not required and can be left out of the __PUT__ request.

 The email address is the Primary Key and so must be Unique.
-The name is set up as a Unique Key and so must be Unique.

 The following SQL will add the table to your database.